-Honors students may not take more than 6 hours of honors course work in any semester.
-Students must complete 18 hours in the Honors Program to receive Honors Scholar recognition.
+Honors students may not, without special permission due to extenuating circumstances, take more than 6 hours (2 courses) of honors course work in any semester.
+Students must complete 18 hours (6 courses) in the Honors College to receive Honors Scholar recognition.

-Honors students who wish to challenge themselves beyond the bounds of the regular honors courses may aspire to Senior Honors Scholar status.
+Honors students who wish to challenge themselves beyond the bounds of the regular honors courses may aspire to Distinguished Honors Scholar status.

-Those students wishing to earn the distinction of a Senior Honors Scholar must complete and make a public presentation of an honors thesis in their chosen area of study.
-This original research project may build on senior seminar research, but must, in the opinion of the faculty of the student’s department and the Honors Committee, meet the highest standards of scholarship and be completed in the student’s final semester in the program.
+Those students wishing to achieve the distinction of a Distinguished Honors Scholar must complete and make a public presentation of an honors thesis in their chosen area of study.
+This original research project may build on senior seminar research, but must, in the opinion of the faculty of the student’s department and the Honors Dean, meet the highest standards of scholarship and be completed in the student’s final semester in the program.

-Students pursuing Senior Honors may, in their final semester, enroll in HON 498 (Honors Research).
-This two hour course allows time for research activities and is directed by a Quincy University faculty member in the student’s area of study.
+Students pursuing Distinguished Honors may, in their final semester, enroll in HON 498 (Honors Research).
+This two-hour course allows time for research activities and is directed by a Quincy University faculty member in the student’s area of study.
 HON 498 does not fulfill honors elective requirements.

 “I really like the opportunities the honors program gives me to connect and interact with other students that share a passion for intellectual growth. ” ~Lauren Woodward, class of 2022